Nikhildusa07/flowmind-ai/README.md

 Due Date:
 August 30, 2026

-The document analysis can also produce operational insights such as payment-window observations, financial obligations, and tax calculations.
+The analysis can also produce operational insights such as:

+Payment-window observations.

+Financial obligations.

+Tax calculations.

+Other extracted business information.

+Human-in-the-Loop Review

+The Human Review interface displays pending requests with:

+Request ID.

+Customer.

+Intent.

+Priority.

+Confidence score.

+Request content.

+Review reason.

+Approve

+The reviewer can approve a request and allow the configured automated processing path to execute.

+Reject

+The reviewer can reject a request after providing review notes.
+The request is then recorded as rejected.

+This provides a controlled boundary between AI-assisted decision-making and automated execution.

 Workflow Automation

 A workflow can contain multiple configured business-processing steps.

-Example:
+Example Workflow

 1. Receive Business Request
             |